wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    CAD
       Computer-Aided Design - software used to design an accurate model of an object.
 For FRC this is often used to design the robot to get accurate measurements and aid construction.

+   CAM
+      Computer-Aided Manufacturing - the use of software to control machine tools in the manufacturing of work pieces.

    CAN
       Controller Area Network -  message-based protocol designed to allow microcontrollers and devices to communicate with each other's applications without a host computer.